Svratka (Žďár nad Sázavou District): Etymology

 The town was named after the Svratka river.
 The river's name was derived from the old Czech verb sworti, which meant 'to meander'.

 Geography

 Svratka is located about 17 km northeast of Žďár nad Sázavou and 46 km northeast of Jihlava.
-It lies on the border between the Upper Svratka Highlands and the Iron Mountains.
+It lies on the border between the Upper Svratka Highlands and Iron Mountains.
 The highest point is 778 m above sea level.
 The Svratka River flows through the town, forming the historical border between Bohemia and Moravia.
 The town lies within the Žďárské vrchy Protected Landscape Area.

 History

 The first written mention of Svratka is from 1350.
-Important noble families took turns in ownership of Svratka: Lords of Pardubice, Poděbrady family, Berka of Dubá family, Kinsky family and Thurn und Taxis family.
+Important noble families took turns in ownership of Svratka: the Lords of Pardubice, the Poděbrady family, the Berka of Dubá family, the Kinsky family and the Thurn und Taxis family.

 The 19th century saw industry development, culminating in 1867 with the promotion of Svratka to a town.
 There was a paper mill and a match factory.